vbekasov/cpp/README.md

 Binary Tree is a kind of graph, and definition you can find on [Wiki](https://en.wikipedia.org/wiki/Binary_tree#Definitions).
 I wanted to show how I had solved this problem using
 C++20.
 You will find algorithm analysis and visualization using Python and SQLite3 as well.

-My algorithm uses unsorted set of integers as input, sort them and cnovert it to the tree.
-But during tree generation the program program makes some duplicates.
+My algorithm uses unsorted set of integers as input, sort them and convert it to the tree.
+But during tree generation the program makes some duplicates.
 You can find more information about that step [here](#set-to-tree).

 ## Set to Tree